 * check out the Book The Encyclopedia of Essiental oils by Julia Lawless an amazing resource and information used for this post*

-Wow that’s a long list right!
-Seeing this list now takes me back to times I wish I knew that just Thyme oil would do this.
+That’s a long list right!
+Seeing this list now takes me back to times I wish I knew that just thyme oil would do this.
 Times when I opted for much less healthy chemical alternatives.
 A dog with fleas, carpet with fleas, kids with lice, house with sickness/ germs.
 My list of what ‘I wish I did do instead’ could go on forever!

 However what I do know and can attest to is using it now.
-A year and a half ago 2 of my kids were exposed to hand foot and mouth an illness related to chicken pox, affecting mostly children.
+A few years back two of my kids were exposed to hand foot and mouth an illness related to chicken pox, affecting mostly children.
 It was the holiday season and it spread quickly before symptoms were even showing.
 We gave our kids baths with thyme oil.
 We had 2 rough days of cranky kids, with low-grade fevers and very few sores.
 Where as others in our extended families were covered in sores and were out of commission for up to 3 weeks!
-As a very infectious illness you don’t want to do much to spread it to other, we were hardly affected more than a common cold.
+As a very infectious illness we were hardly affected more than a common cold.
 I am a believer in natural medicine, and a bout of hand foot and mouth proved the amazing healing and restoring abilities of thyme on a couple of sick kids.

 Thyme in the Garden